 She has choreographed many competition winning routines for her students.
 Including an Overall Winner in the Junior Division for Tap in 2002.
 For the advancement of her students, Juliana continues to attend conventions, training sessions and workshops.

-Susan is a member of the Dance Maters of Wisconsin, as well as, Miss Marcia’s Polynesian Troupe.
+Susan is a member of Miss Marcia’s Polynesian Troupe.
 The Troupe performs for nursing homes, community events, and private parties.

 Susan’s very first dance class was at the age of nineteen right here at Marcia’s School of Dance, starting with ballet, still her first love, and then adding jazz and tap.
 She then received a year scholarship of hula lessons.

 Susan has attended numerous DMW dance workshops, as well as, Ka Hui Hula Polynesia workshops in Indiana, Chicago and Hawaii.
 Fascinated with the art of Polynesian dance, Sue was eager to learn more of the culture, arts and crafts, and the language.
 Her Polynesian training has come from the top Kuma Hulas that taught both contemporary and ancient hula, Heaori, and Tahitian.
 The Aloha spirit comes from with in, and it is Sue’s goal to pass it on.